Martin Braithwaite: Middlesbrough

 On 13 July 2017, Braithwaite signed a four-year contract with EFL Championship club Middlesbrough for an undisclosed fee, reported to be around £9 million.
 Under the initial management of Garry Monk, he became the club's third signing of the season, after Jonny Howson and Cyrus Christie.
 Braithwaite made his league debut for the club on 5 August 2017 at the Molineux Stadium, where Middlesbrough were defeated 1–0 by Wolverhampton Wanderers.
 He scored his first goal for the club on 30 September 2017, in a 2–2 draw against Brentford at the Riverside Stadium.

 Braithwaite was loaned out to his former club Toulouse's rivals Bordeaux on 31 January 2018 for the rest of the season.
 He scored four goals during his time there, including two in a 4–2 home derby win over his previous employer on 12 May.
 He returned to Middlesbrough for the 2018–19 season, but quickly expressed his desire to leave the club and go to Spain to play instead.
 This was much to the dismay of Boro manager, Tony Pulis.
 After his unsuccessful attempt to leave the club in the 2018 summer transfer window, Braithwaite played the first half of the season for Middlesbrough, scoring three goals in 18 appearances.

 Leganés

-Braithwaite joined La Liga side CD Leganés at the beginning of the 2019 January transfer window on a loan deal until the end of season.
+Braithwaite joined La Liga team CD Leganés at the beginning of the 2019 January transfer window on a loan deal until the end of season.
 He made his league debut for the club on 12 January, in a 1–0 victory against SD Huesca, coming on as a substitute for Guido Carrillo for the last 26 minutes, and scored his first goal four days later in a 1–0 Copa del Rey home win against Real Madrid.

 Braithwaite scored his first league goal in a 1–3 loss at FC Barcelona on 20 January 2019, and finished the campaign with four goals in 19 league appearances.
 On 24 July, he agreed to a permanent four-year deal with the Pepineros for a rumoured fee of €5 million, hence becoming the second most expensive player in the club's history.